-P. vivax is associated with ongoing morbidity as well as death in severe cases.
+P. vivax is associated with ongoing illness as well as death in severe cases.
 Repeated illness reduces school and work attendance, hindering educational attainment and contributing to poverty.1

-P. vivax malaria can be described as either uncomplicated or severe.
+P. vivax malaria can cause uncomplicated or severe illness.

 Symptoms of uncomplicated P. vivax malaria

-- In uncomplicated P. vivax malaria, initial non-specific symptoms appear, including fever with chills, headache, muscle pain (myalgia), nausea, vomiting, appetite loss and arthralgia (joint pain).
+- In the uncomplicated form of the disease, initial non-specific symptoms appear, including fever with chills, headache, muscle pain (myalgia), nausea, vomiting, appetite loss and arthralgia (joint pain).

 - After 48 h of the blood-stage phase of the infection (see P. vivax lifecycle), a characteristic sudden onset of fever can occur on the third day.

 - Stages include a cold stage which lasts from 15–60 mins with shivering, a hot stage which presents with a fever ≥39°C lasting 2–6 hours associated with flushing, dry skin, headache, nausea and vomiting and a sweating stage with fever resolution, profuse sweating and symptom relief lasting 2–4 hours.